emilyriederer/Rtistic/README.md

 - Make a copy of the `R/my-gg-palette.R` file in the same folder.
 Rename it as `{theme}-palette.R` where `{theme}` represents something descriptive about your theme.
 - Change the definitions of the variables `test_pal`, `test_pal_cont`, and `test_pal_div` and rename the `test` prefix to something appropriate (probably the `{theme}` stub)
-- Update the documentation to describe your pallete
+- Update the documentation to describe your palette
 - Save your file and run it locallly

 #### Documenting the palette

-- Make a copy of the `vignettes/my-gg-theme-vignette` in the same folder.
-Rename it as `{theme}-vignette.Rmd`
+- Make a copy of the `vignettes/my-gg-palette` in the same folder.
+Rename it as `{theme}-gg-palette.Rmd`
+- Since vignettes serve as long-form documentation, add some descriptive text about what this palette is meant to represent
 - Change references to the test palette throughout and point them to your newly-defined palette
 - Run the vignette chunks interactively to view your palettes.
 Iterate between this file and the R script defining the palettes until you are happy with the results.
 - Be sure to change any boilerplat text and update the vignette's title in the YAML header
-- Since vignettes serve as long-form documentation, add some descriptive text about what this palette is meant to represent

 ### ggplot Theme Instructions